-The sideswipe is among the most dangerous accident types.
-It occurs when two cars (traveling either the same or opposite direction) brush up against one another with enough force to cause exterior damage.
-However, the initial crash isn’t what makes these accidents so lethal.
+Sideswipe accidents in Albany are among the most dangerous accident types.
+These auto accidents can occur when two cars (traveling either the same or opposite direction) brush up against one another with enough force to cause exterior damage.
+However, the initial contact isn’t what makes sideswipe accidents so lethal.

-Sideswipe accidents are unique in that the cars may continue to travel at high speeds after the initial collision.
-Although not a problem on the surface, drivers, jarred by the accident, tend to lose control of their car while it’s still moving.
-Clearly, the potential for catastrophic secondary accidents is unrivaled.
+Sideswipe collisions are unique because the cars may continue to travel at high speeds after the initial impact.
+Although not a problem on the surface, drivers who are jarred by the accident, tend to lose control of their car while it’s still moving.
+Clearly, the potential for catastrophic secondary accidents after a sideswipe is unrivaled.

 When this happens in dangerous intersections in Northwest Albany’s shopping district, like Nottingham Way and Westover Boulevard, sideswipes can involve multiple vehicles and terrible injuries.

-According to the Insurance Information Institute, nearly 1,000 fatal sideswipe accidents took place in a recent year.
+According to a recent Insurance Information Institute report, nearly 1,000 fatal sideswipe accidents took place in one year.
 This doesn’t include the thousands of other crashes that caused serious injuries and extensive property damage.

-If you survive a sideswipe vehicle collision, you could face a new, challenging reality often awaits them.
-In addition to debilitating physical injuries, they may also face medical debt, job loss, and mental trauma.
-In extreme cases, they may require live-in care and frequent medical treatment for the rest of their lives.
+If you survive a sideswipe vehicle collision, you could face a new, challenging reality.
+In addition to debilitating physical injuries, you may also experience extensive medical debt, job loss, and mental trauma.
+In extreme cases, you might require live-in care and frequent medical treatment for the rest of your life.

-Many drivers lack basic information about sideswipe accidents, despite their prevalence and destructive potential, many drivers lack basic information about why these collisions occur, how to avoid them, and options available to victims.
+Many drivers lack basic information about sideswipe accidents, despite their prevalence and destructive potential, Here is some basic information about why these collisions occur, how to avoid them, and options available to victims.

 Sideswipe Accident Causes

-Sideswipe accidents have many different causes; however, more often than not, sideswipe accidents happen because of:
+Sideswipe accidents have many different causes.
+However, more often than not, sideswipe accidents are caused by these common situations:

 Despite tremendous advancements in automotive technology, blind spots still cause thousands of accidents every year.
 In fact, drivers who fail to notice others in their blind spots cause over 840,000 car accidents every year.

 Because most blind spots lie along a car’s driver-side door, they cause a disproportionate number of sideswipe accidents.
 Many drivers simply lose sight of the vehicle in the next lane until they attempt to move into that lane and realize the vehicle is still there.
 By then, it’s usually too late to avoid a collision.

 Distracted driving remains a huge problem on America’s roadways.
-People continue to text, comb their hair, do their makeup, and even get dressed, while driving.
-This, of course, has catastrophic consequences for themselves and other people on the road.
+People continue to text, comb their hair, do their makeup, and even get dressed while driving.
+This, of course, has catastrophic consequences for those drivers and other people on the road.

-Considering the small margin for error (sideswipe accidents can occur if a car swerves just a few feet to its right or left), distracted driving often causes sideswipe accidents.
+Considering the small margin for error (sideswipe accidents can occur if a car swerves just a few feet to its right or left), distracted driving often causes sideswipe accidents in Albany.